 5. Our Favorite Two Way Radio for Hiking:

-The MR350RVP is another great choice when you’re seeking a reliable radio for any outdoor excursion.
-It’s waterproof and rugged, with a reported range of 35 miles.
+The GA-2S is another great choice when you’re seeking a reliable radio for any outdoor excursion.
+It’s incredibly rugged, with a listed range of 3 miles, though users have reported it extends much further.

 As with all radios in this category, you’ll realistically get from one to four miles range out of them in practical use.